 The year 2013 marks the 50th anniversary for DCCC.
-To learn more about our College's history and meet 50 unique and interesting DCCC heroes, go to www.dccc50.org.
+To learn more about our College's history view the DCCC 50th Anniversary video.

 Davidson County Community College was initially chartered in 1958 as an Industrial Education Center (IEC).
 Like other industrial education centers chartered in the 1950s and consolidated under the Community College Act of 1963, this center was designed to equip adults with the skills needed to move from an agricultural to a manufacturing-based economy.
 When the William E. Sinclair Building opened on a 22-acre site in 1963, the Davidson County IEC enrolled 125 students in vocational and technical programs and 51 students in adult education and service programs.

 In 1965, the institution was chartered as Davidson County Community College (DCCC).
 The Associate in Arts and Associate in Science degrees were added to the existing Associate in Applied Science degree, diploma, and certificate offerings.